InfluxCommunity/influxdb3-js/README.md

 ### Query data

 To query data stored in InfluxDB, call `client.query` with an SQL query and the database (or bucket) name.
-To change to using InfluxQL change the queryType option to 'influxql'.
+To change to using InfluxQL add a QueryOptions object with the type 'influxql' (e.g. `client.query(query, database, { type: 'influxql'})`).

 ```ts
 // Execute query